 Academic years: 2020-2021

-I’m taking part to several comitees and helping the community in various ways:
+I’m taking part in several committees and helping the community in various ways:

-• for specialised conferences: ICSR (research track, as a subreviewer), SPLC (research track, demo & tools), ESEC-FSE (artefacts), ECOOP (artefacts) ;
+for specialised conferences: ICSR (research track, as a subreviewer), SPLC (research track, demo & tools), ESEC-FSE (artefacts), ECOOP (artefacts, extended review committee), SSBSE (challenge track), ICTAC (Research track), BENEVOL, VaMoS, ICST (Poster track), GI ICSE ;

-• for journals: EMSE (as a subreviewer), Software Quality Journal, SoSyM ;
+for journals: EMSE (as a subreviewer), Software Quality Journal, SoSyM, JSS, TSE ;